-In those days (before the internet) we had to find someone who knew a song and have them teach it to you.
-My poor mother was probably sick of Lying Eyes (The Eagles) at least the intro, because I just learned the intro and the verse.
+Steve joined a couple of bands in Paintsville during High School and his brother Mark bought him his first guitar.
+“In those days (before the internet), we had to find someone who knew a song and have them teach us.
+My poor mother was probably sick of The Eagles’ ‘Lying Eyes’, at least the intro, because I just learned the intro and the verse.
 I never learned the chorus.
-I would get tired of trying to learn other people’s songs, so I wrote my own.
+I got tired of trying to learn other people’s songs, so I wrote my own.”
 The Del Tones and Rhythm Kings recorded one of his first songs he ever wrote.

-Joe Walsh, Steve Saunders and Waddy Watchel
+(Joe Walsh, Steve Saunders and Waddy Watchel)

 Waddy and Steve a couple of years later

-Starting with the country rock song “Fly” and ending with his only recorded cover “Heat Wave”, Steve played all the instruments as well as produced the CD.
-“I had my friend Jeff Monroe from Group Effort Studios do the mastering.
+In 2015, Steve released the self-produced The Basement Tapes with great acceptance.
+Starting with the country rock song Fly and ending with his only recorded cover “Heat Wave”, Steve played all the instruments.
+“My friend Jeff Monroe from Group Effort Studios did the mastering.
 He has such a great ear.”
-“These songs all have stories of how they came about.
-I wrote “Burnt Coat Harbor” about a working lobster fishing island in Maine.
-“Always” was written about this fascinating Asian couple we saw in San Francisco.
-“Nobody Likes You” was written in honor of someone whom I worked a day job with.
-It’s pretty self-explanatory.
-I wrote “Run To Me” from witnessing what appeared to be fallout from a domestic violence situation.
-“Alison” was about my daughter and “Seems Like It’s Over” was my friend Rick Rosas’ favorite song of mine.
+The songs all have origin stories and are grounded in Steve’s own experiences: Burnt Coat Harbor is about a working lobster fishing island he visited in Maine; Always was written about a striking elderly couple we saw in San Francisco; Nobody Likes You was inspired by someone Steve worked with; Run To Me grew from witnessing what appeared to be fallout from a domestic violence situation; Alison is about my daughter; and Seems Like It’s Over was my friend Rick Rosas’ favorite song of mine.

 Rick Rosas (Rick The Bass Player)

-Steve Saunders Music ©2021
+Steve Saunders Music ©2022